 Study duration will be 15 weeks from baseline visit (week 1).
 Each participant will be required to take the study drug for 12 weeks.
 For the first 2 weeks participants will stay on EFV and complete the first sleep diary and will have baseline cognitive testing and MR scan.
 At week 3 they will then switch to the study drug (Kaletra).
 4 weeks after switch (at week 7) safety monitoring bloods will be performed.
 10 weeks after switch (week 13) follow-up cognitive testing and MR scan will be performed.
 Participants will remain on study drug for a further 2 weeks (until week 15) whilst completing follow-up sleep diary.
 At end of study patient will revert to original drug regimen or own physician's choice.

 Lopinavir, ritonavir, efavirenz

-A change in cognitive test scores at 10 weeks from switch; Timepoint(s): 10 weeks from switch to Kaletra
+Change in cognitive test scores from visit 1 (baseline) to visit 3 (10 weeks from switch to Kaletra)

 Secondary outcome measures

 1. Change in resting-state and attentional processing task-based fMRI

 2. Change in sleep quality

 3. Change in cerebral metabolite profile on magnetic resonance spectroscopy